Phenom450/Phenom450/README.md

 - Python, JS, C/C++ and MySQL
 - Currently learning Data Science and so on.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me https://www.facebook.com/shafin.junayen or https://www.instagram.com/not_phenom450/
+- 📫 How to reach me in Discord: Phenom450#1081

 <!---
 Phenom450/Phenom450 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.